epsil/gll/README.md

 here.
 For example, one could specify a monadic interface for composing parsers.
 Racket's macro system could be used to define an even simpler DSL.
 Branches in the grammar could be parallelized by using a monitor for the trampoline.
-Finally, the trampoline could be optimized with a graph-structured stack (Spiewak).
+Finally, one can optimize the combinators by adorning the parsers with metadata for calculating the FIRST and FOLLOW sets (Spiewak).

 The code can be ported to an object-oriented language by creating a `Parser` interface and composing parser objects.
 Continuations can be